 It’s approved in the U.S. for the following treatments:

 - Short-term relief of symptoms from anxiety and anxiety-associated depression

-Ativan Signs, Symptoms and Side Effects
+Ativan Withdrawal Symptoms and Signs

 As with other drugs and medications, Ativan does cause some side effects, signs and symptoms to occur.
 Ativan is a quick-acting medication, and usually takes effect within 20-30 minutes of taking it.
 This means that someone can feel side effects rather quickly, within one hour to 3 hours of taking it.